pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 {{< /learner-task >}}

-Test it!
+### Test it!

 {{< learner-task >}}

 Run your program.
 You should see the score go up if you press `j` while the mole is popped out of the left hole.
+But if the mole is _not_ popped out of the left-hand hole, nothing should happen when you press `j`.

 {{< /learner-task >}}